MicrosoftDocs/Viva/Viva/topics/topic-experiences-information-endusers.md

 Viva Topics uses human contributions to make the quality of topics better.
 Through various curation mechanisms in Viva Topics, people in an organization add their tacit knowledge and feedback on the usefulness of topics.

-There can be many different types of topics that may be important to an organization including projects, products or services, materials or supplies, customers, suppliers, processes, areas of study, disciplines, functions, and assets.
+There can be many different types of important topics to an organization including projects, products or services, materials or supplies, customers, suppliers, processes, areas of study, disciplines, functions, and assets.

 ### How topics are displayed to users